This episode about music marketing tools was previously published on the Profitable Musician Show.

 Jamie is from California.
 She grew up in the industry and decided to do music education.
 She got her Bachelor’s degree in Ethnomusicology from the University of Michigan and her Master’s degree from the University of Texas in Austin.
 She loved the academia and was working for nonprofit theaters on the side, like the Kennedy Center and regional theaters selling tickets, because she loves arts and performing arts.
 She eventually left the academia when she moved to the Bay Area.

 She had her own little consulting company for some time, and she worked with bands, artists, and other startups.
 She eventually landed a job at Pandora years later.
 She helps folks using the Artist Marketing Platform on Pandora, and as a trained opera singer, she also programs classical music on the side.
 She likes hanging out with and helping musicians.
-Her passion is to help musicians make their music accessible to whoever wants to hear it.
+Her passion is to help musicians make their music accessible and learn music marketing tools to whoever wants to hear it.

 Jamie broke up with the academia because she felt that the people there were out of touch with what was happening around them.
 She also feels that academic life is a grind.
 She still teaches now but in another way.